jiri-matejka/applifting-cat-blog/frontend/README.md

 ## Missing or incomplete features

+- Integration tests, I don't have time left for this.
+I have only a single unit test.

+- Featured image uploads, I don't have time left for this.

 - Pagination in article lists is missing.
 Implementation would be standard, to accept `offset` and `limit` query parameters, propagate them to the postgres' LIMIT and OFFSET, and return page information to the client.

 - Deleting of articles - this would be very straightforward to do so I omitted that.
 Regarding implementation, it depends if it would be a soft delete (with a new column `deletedAt`) or hard delete, including deleting comments and votes (by delete cascade for example).